Azande people: Agriculture

-After World War II, the British government tried to encourage cotton cultivation in southern Sudan in a program known as the Zande Scheme.
-The program largely failed, partly because of the Azande's relative isolation to trading ports.
-Because of this isolation, many Azande have moved to towns closer to major roads.

 The Azande are mainly small-scale farmers.
 Crops include maize, rice, groundnuts (also known as peanuts), sesame, cassava and sweet potatoes.
 Fruits grown in the area include mangos, oranges, bananas, pineapples, and also sugar cane.
 Zandeland is also full of palm oil and sesame.
 From 1998 to 2001, Zande agriculture was boosted since World Vision International bought agricultural produce.

+The British colonial authority noted in 1948 that the importation of mangoes into the Azande region from the Congo around the turn of the 20th century.
+In the ensuing years, mangoes grew to prominence being planted throughout the Zande territory with "avenues" of trees surrounding many of the roads in the region around the middle of the 20th century.

 Since then, the Azande have hunted and farmed millet, sorghum, and corn.
 Major cash crops include cassava and peanuts.

 The region in which the Azande live has two seasons.
 During the rainy season the women and men both help get food from the river.
 Women help with the fishing in dammed streams and shallow pools collecting fish, snakes, and crustaceans.
 Men make and set up traps in the river to help with the collection of food.
 Another food that the Azande collect and eat is termites which are their favorites.

 Language and literature

 The Azande speak Zande, which they call Pa-Zande, which has an estimated 1.1 million speakers.
-Zande is also used to refer to related languages in addition to Azande proper, including Adio, Barambu, Apambia, Geme, Kpatiri and Nzakara.
+Zande is also used to refer to related languages in addition to Azande itself, including Adio, Barambu, Apambia, Geme, Kpatiri and Nzakara.
 Recorded Zande literature is mostly oral, some of it published by missionaries in the early 20th century, and some of it translated in the 1960s.